 If you are still feeling like something sweet to cap the night off, Project Pollo also offers some cookies from Southern Roots Bakery, a black-owned family-run vegan bakery.
 My personal favorite is the Sugar Cookie.

-I was happily satisfied and content with the offers at Project Pollo – if you are looking for best restaurants in Texas this fast foodie joint certainly deserves a spot in the ranks.
-This employee owned, 100% plant-based Texas food in the words of PP themselves “Never Skips Steps, and is Never Mediocre”.
+I was happily satisfied and content with the offers at Project Pollo – if you are looking for the best restaurants in Texas this fast foodie joint certainly deserves a spot in the ranks.
+This employee-owned, 100% plant-based Texas food in the words of PP themselves “Never Skips Steps, and is Never Mediocre”.